SioKCronin/library-of-swarm-intelligence-algorithms/README.md

 - Normative bounds from belief space (green rectangle)
 - Situational knowledge (orange squares)
 - Objective function contour

+The HTML version includes interactive controls: play/pause, step-by-step navigation, and a slider to jump to any iteration.

 See `examples/README.md` for more visualization examples.